Diivix/compendium/README.md

 ## TODO

+- Add omnibar sear to the navigation menu to search for spells and characters.

+- Allow spells to be selected/searched by name.
-- Put an AND/OR toggle in the filters mutli-select bar.
+- Allow an AND/OR toggle in the filters mutli-select bar.
 - Implement 'sort by' for spells.
-- Save selected filters and preferences into the Redux store.
-- Add omnibar sear to the navigation menu to search for spells and characters.
-- Fix loading of spells to make the animation smoother when there is a large number of items.
+- Fix format of spells (css flex-box) when there are an odd number of spells shown.
-- Pu a back button on the full spell back to return to the Spells Compendium.
+- Add a back button on the full spell back to return to the Spells Compendium.

 ## Ideas